Vayechi: Death and Inheritance

 When is an arranged marriage ethical?
 The story in Chayei Sarah offers some clues.

-Ignorant Groom
+Ignorant groom

 When Isaac turns 40 years old he is still unmarried.
 So his father, Abraham, commissions his steward1 to get Isaac a wife.
 Abraham asks him to swear a formal oath: